 Beginning in March 2020, due to the ongoing coronavirus pandemic, the University ceased all in-person classes, and moved its critical operations online.
-In line with the University's COVID-19 Academic Continuity Strategy, teaching, learning and working remotely has continued during the fall term and the winter term of 2020-2021.
+In line with the University's COVID-19 Academic Community Strategy, teaching, learning and working remotely has continued during the fall term and the winter term of 2020-2021.
 During the winter term of 2020, OISE faculty members have shown commitment and a great deal of flexibility in transitioning quickly to online classes and to working remotely in support of student needs.
-Additionally, a number of resources were put in place at OISE and within the University to support online teaching and learning.
-OISE faculty collectively believe that in-person classes and on-campus instruction have a distinct value and should be our priority whenever possible and as conditions allow; however, travel restrictions and physical distancing measures may still be required during the 2021-2022 academic year.
-Therefore, in collaboration with the Office of Associate Dean, Programs, OISE departments and faculty are planning for the prospect of having to continue to offer at least some of our programs and courses online post-pandemic i.e., from 2022-2023 and onward.
+Additionally, a number of resources was put in place at OISE and within the University to support online teaching and learning.
+In-person classes and on-campus instruction have a distinct value and should be our priority whenever possible and as conditions allow; however, travel restrictions and physical distancing measures may still be required during the 2021-2022 academic year.
+Therefore, in collaboration with the Office of Associate Dean, Programs, OISE departments and faculty are planning for the prospect of having to continue to offer our programs and courses online.
 In this regard, in order to ensure continued high-quality learning experiences for our students, we are fortunate to be able to draw on OISE faculty members' collective expertise in online and hybrid delivery modes (normally used to complement in-person instruction), as well as on the OISE Education Commons' technical expertise and support for online learning environments and collaborative tools, and online courses delivered to students studying at a distance.
 To accomplish this important academic planning goal, under the leadership of the Associate Dean, Programs, a pedagogical innovation task force will be established to explore a range of methods for using new and evolving technologies in teaching and learning, and recommend strategies for designing high quality online learning initiatives, which enhance the student experience and increase the flexibility of our programs.